Jlisowskyy/AlkOS/README.md

     ```

     This step will install all necessary dependencies and set up the toolchain for the architecture set with `configure.bash`.

-    Note: it assumes you are running on Arch Linux.
-If not, you will need to manually install the packages listed in `scripts/env/arch_packages.txt` and install cross-compiler for the chosen architecture (`./alkos_cli.bash --i toolchain -v` should work for non-arch unix-like distributions)
+    Note: Installing the dependencies assumes you are running on Arch Linux.
+If not, you will need to manually install the packages listed in `scripts/env/arch_packages.txt`.

-    Note 2: There exists an installer for Ubuntu: `./scripts/env/install_deps_ubuntu.bash`
+    Note 2: There exists a dependencies installer for Ubuntu: `./scripts/env/install_deps_ubuntu.bash`

 ## 💻 Development Workflow